nancchan/saas-customer-onboarding-business-systems/documentation/incident_RCA.md

 The root cause was incorrect field mapping during the Salesforce import process.

-The Account information was not mapped to the expected Salesforce Account relationship correctly.

-The source data itself was correct, so the issue was identified as a CRM import and mapping issue rather than a source-data quality issue.
+The source customer data was correct.
+The issue occurred during the CRM import and Account-Contact mapping process.

 ## Resolution